Topf and Sons: Third generation

 Ludwig and Else Topf had three children: Johanna, known as Hanna, (1902–?); Ludwig (1903–1945), and Ernst Wolfgang (1904–1979).
 When their father died, the two sons, aged 10 and 9, were sent away to a boarding school.
 The brothers later became the owners and managers of the firm during the Nazi period.

 After leaving school, Ludwig studied machine engineering at the Technische Hochschule Hannover, now the University of Hannover.
-After graduating from Hannover, he spent a further five years at Leipzig, Berlin and Rostock universities, studying a wide range of subjects, including economics, law, and sociology.
+After graduating from Hannover, he spent a further five years at Leipzig, Berlin, and Rostock universities, studying a wide range of subjects, including economics, law, and sociology.
 Ernst also studied at Hannover, but took business studies.
-He returned Erfurt to do two six-month internships, one in a bank and another in a malting company.
+He returned to Erfurt to do two six-month internships, one in a bank and another in a malting company.
 He then joined Ludwig in Leipzig, studying at the Handelshochschule, now the Leipzig Graduate School of Management, graduating in 1929.

 In 1929, Ernst was employed at Topf & Söhne, and in 1931 Ludwig also joined the firm.
 In the early 1930s, due to the economic crisis of the Weimar Republic, the company lost business to such an extent that by Spring 1933 it was in danger of bankruptcy.
 Because of this, at the end of 1932, the brothers were made redundant.
 They were banned from the company site, due to a rift with their mother, who would not speak to them, and because of political problems.
-Elsa Topf was also estranged from her daughter, whose marriage she disapproved of.
+Else Topf was also estranged from her daughter, whose marriage she disapproved of.

 This was happening against a backdrop of rising Nazism.
 The Nazi party first gained seats in the German parliament in 1928.
-In the 1932 elections they became the second largest party; Hitler became chancellor in March 1933.
+In the 1932 elections they became the second largest party; Adolf Hitler became chancellor in March 1933.

 The influence of Nazi staff within the firm also grew.
 The Topf brothers wanted to return and manage the firm, but at a company works council meeting on 30 January 1933, they were labelled "Judengenossen" (friends of Jews) and not suitable to lead the company.
 Else Topf supported this stance.
 The brothers, like their father, did have many good relationships with Jewish friends, neighbours and business contacts.
-However, for appearances sake, they were persuaded to join the Nazi party, in April 1933.
+However, for appearances' sake, they were persuaded to join the Nazi party, in April 1933.
 The ambitious engineer Kurt Prüfer joined at the same time.
 They were then permitted to return and were appointed joint managers, with Ludwig as the technical manager, and Ernst as the business manager.